Claude Code Kit

 Testing Audit

-Audits test suite for coverage gaps, test quality, flaky tests, and testing strategy alignment.
+Audit the test suite for coverage gaps, test quality, flaky tests, and strategy alignment.
+Use when assessing test health before a release, or when tests feel weak, slow, or flaky.

 Kit Context